ansible/ansible-documentation/docs/docsite/rst/community/ecosystem_project_resources.rst

 You are welcome to take the template, fill in your project-specific information, build it using `Sphinx <https://www.sphinx-doc.org/en/master/>`_, and then publish it.

-Even if your project is not new and already has documentation, we recommend you take a look at the template and check if there is nothing missed in documentation for your project users, contributors and maintainers.
+Even if your project is not new and already has documentation, we recommend you take a look at the template and check if there is nothing missed in documentation for your project users, contributors, and maintainers.

 List of community-curated projects
 ==================================